isabella232/magic-products-distribution-service/README.md

 ### Status

-This project is an early alpha working towards a Minimal Viable Product (MVP).
+This project is an alpha Minimal Viable Product (MVP) working towards a beta MVP.
 This means:

-* all, or parts, of this service may not be working
-* all, or parts, of this service may stop working at any time
+* this service may stop working at any time
-* all, or parts, of this service may not work correctly, or as expectedly (including destructively)
+* this service may not work as expectedly (but not destructively)
-* all, or parts, of this service may change at any time (in terms of implementation or functionally)
+* this service may change at any time (in terms of implementation not functionally)
 * use-cases supported by this service are limited and restrictive
-* documentation may be missing or incorrect
+* documentation may be out of date
-* no support is provided and no real and/or sensitive information should be used
+* limited support is provided

 ### Limitations